wq/wq/docs/app/chart.js.md

 }
 ```

 The x value (`year` in the above example) is used to define an ordinal scale where each item on the x axis corresponds to a box.
-Thus, any text or numeric attribute can be defined as the x value, provided that the `xvalue` accesor is defined.
+Thus, any text or numeric attribute can be defined as the x value, provided that the `xvalue` accessor is defined.

 ```javascript
 var plot = chart.boxplot().xvalue(function(d) { return d.year });